akosela/civicrm-drupal/README.md

 ## CiviCRM-Drupal

 This is an sh(1) script to fully automate install of CiviCRM-Drupal.
-It assumes you are using some kind of Red Hat Linux (RHEL/OL/CentOS).
+It assumes you are using some flavor of Red Hat Linux (RHEL/OL/CentOS).
 The following software is installed and configured: Nginx, MariaDB, Certbot, Drush, Drupal, CiviCRM.

 ## Install